admb-project/admb/admb/trunk/README.txt

 Requirements
 ============
 ADMB has been tested and used on Windows and UNIX operating systems in both 32 and 64 bit versions.
-A C/C++ compiler is required to installed on the local computer.
+A C/C++ compiler must be be installed on the local computer.
 Below lists some tested compilers.

 Several compilers are supported including
  * GNU g++ 3.4 or newer